adaptsyslearn/Aarohi/README.md

 |   |-- src                 : Flex Bison parser
 |   |-- Testfiles           : Sample test files related to Failure Chains
 |   |-- README.txt          : Information to compile and run
 |-- InterArrivalTimes       : Data and scripts related to inter-arrival times
 |-- SampleData              : Sample HPC logs with some node failure information
+|-- Speedup                 : Speedup in execution time (of prediction or detection) across different approaches
 |-- helperScripts           : Scripts to process files or calculate statistics
 |-- Experiments             : Scripts related to some results
 ```